What is ganciclovir?

 - Do not use ganciclovir if the original seal over the container opening is broken or missing.

 - Throw away ganciclovir that is no longer needed or expired (out of date).
 Follow FDA guidelines on how to safely dispose of unused medicine.

 - Keep ganciclovir and all medicines out of reach of children.

 Where can I find more information about ganciclovir?

-- Recommendations on the HIV-related uses of ganciclovir, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children with and Exposed to HIV.
+- Recommendations on the HIV-related uses of ganciclovir, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children with and Exposed to HIV.

-The above Patient Version drug summary is based on the following FDA label(s): Injection (solution).
+- This Patient Version drug summary is based on the following FDA label(s): Injection (solution).
 The Patient Counseling Information section of the label includes information for people using ganciclovir.

 - The American Hospital Formulary Service (AHFS) Patient Medication Information for ganciclovir injection available from MedlinePlus.

 - Ganciclovir-related research studies, from ClinicalTrials.gov.
 (The ClinicalTrials.gov search can be modified so that you can get results that better match your interests.
 To learn more about the ClinicalTrials.gov search features, please see How to Search.)